-We estimate that the net proceeds we will receive from the sale of 4.0 million shares of our common stock in this offering will be approximately \$80.0 million (or approximately \$92.0 million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$20.00 per share.
+We estimate that the net proceeds we will receive from the sale of 4.0 million shares of our common stock in this offering will be approximately \$74.25 million, after deducting underwriting discounts and commissions (sales load) of approximately \$4.0 million and offering expenses of approximately \$1.75 million, or approximately \$85.65 million if the underwriters exercise their over-allotment option in full, after deducting aggregate underwriting discounts and commissions (sales load) of approximately \$4.6 million and aggregate offering expenses of \$1.75 million, assuming an initial public offering price of \$20.00 per share.
 We do not expect that investors in this offering will experience dilution because our stockholders immediately prior to pricing of this offering will bear the discounts and commissions (sales load) and offering expenses through a reduction in the number of shares and, correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acquire prior to pricing of this offering.